mstolin/wishlist-inviter/docs/gmail-adapter.md

 and the mail body.
 Usually this information should be generated via the [Mail-Servive](./mail-service.md).

 If the given request is invalid, the endpoint responds a 400 error.
+Unauthorized clients will receive a 401 error.
 If any other error will occur, a 500 error is send.

 ### Send Mail [GET]

 + Request (application/json)

+    + Headers

+        Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE2NjA3NDk4MTksImlhdCI6MTY2MDY2MzQxOX0.fTF35iyBNsflkDlv2vdIQNjH6X0GexD7Q5MaEpg_T8o

+    + Body

         {
             "recipient": "recipient@domain.tld",